-Our guest will be accompanied behind the decks by residents Nick Blow and Onda Sonora.
+Our guest will be accompanied behind the decks by residents Jonathan, Nick Blow and Onda Sonora.

 Expect the usual high quality sound, fine choice of drinks and lovely people galore.

 Entrance fee is 5€ before midnight, and 7€ afterwards.
 Feel free to invite your friends.
 See you on the dance floor.

 Varkensmarkt 15-17 Rue Du Marché Aux Porcs

 (it’s near the Vismet, Rue de Flandre and Dansaert, close to the city centre - for more directions check their site)